Alekseksandros/Aleksandros.github.io/README.md

 The following diagram illustrate the sandbox network architecture!Connectivity with each of subnets internet access and server interfaces.[Screenshot 2024-12-18 144110](https://github.com/user-attachments/assets/ae71b7f7-8ce8-4214-83f1-7a0df4771e51)

 # Table of IP addresses
+This table shows all the IP addresses for each of the machins.
 ![Screenshot 2024-12-18 152923](https://github.com/user-attachments/assets/de59ddd7-06f4-4117-be61-601af2c6c263)